 Another Lloyds of London private flood coverholder is called Superior Flood.

-This policy is solid and very competitive in A flood zones.
-This policy has the best coverage for the basement contents and will cover on Replacement Cost, they can be very picky about what properties they will offer to cover however, can offer higher coverage (on case by case) offers limited loss of use, offers limited other structures, writes both Residental and commercial is very competitive on commercial if you can get his policy.
+This policy is solid and very competitive in A and AE flood zones.
+This policy has the best coverage for the basement contents and will cover on Replacement Cost, they can be very picky about what properties they will offer to cover, however, can offer higher coverage (on case by case) offers $2,000 limited loss of use, offers $2,000 limited other structures, writes both residential and commercial is very competitive on commercial if you can get this policy.
 Might write something one year and then “not renew next year” leaving you to shop yourself unless you are working with us.
-CEO is driving the industry, Down to earth OHIO guy.
+CEO is driving the industry and a down to earth OHIO guy.

 Some newer policies we are watching are underwritten by a Lloyds of London syndicate called CHUBB we have seen them be very competitive in V flood zone (finally relief for our oceanfront properties).
 They will only cover on Replacement Cost of residential meaning you can’t get a policy for just your loan amount (which I don’t really endorse but seems to be what people want) Only have a residential option for right now.
 Suppose to have a competitive X flood zone product.